We modify our usual social work practice approach in the context of a measles outbreak to prevent the transmission of the virus.

 Printed pages may be out of date.
 Please check this information is current before using it in your practice.

-Needs Assessment and Service Coordination (NASC) is currently the entry point to most Ministry of Health funded supports and services for people with an intellectual, physical or sensory impairment, or autism.
+NASC and EGL are the entry point to most Whaikaha-funded supports and services for people with an intellectual, physical or sensory disability, or autism.
+The NASC and EGL websites tell us which one to contact for our region:

 Needs assessment services | Whaikaha Ministry of Disabled People

-The initial referral must include evidence that te tamaiti is eligible for Ministry of Health funded disability services.
-This is an assessment that is usually undertaken by a clinical psychologist, paediatrician or other health professional recognised by the NASC.
+If we make the referral, we first talk with the guardian and gain their agreement and consent.
+The initial referral must include evidence that te tamaiti or rangatahi is eligible for Whaikaha-funded disability services.
+This requires a specialised assessment and a diagnosis, with the assessor being a psychologist, paediatrician or other health professional recognised by NASC or EGL.

-If te tamaiti is in care, their social worker should be present at the assessment.
+If te tamaiti or rangatahi is in care, their social worker should be present at the assessment.

-If te tamaiti chooses not to engage in the process, the assessment can be based on information given by the social worker, whānau or family or caregiver.
-In this case we talk to te tamaiti and ask for their views and any information we can convey to the NASC assessor on their behalf.
+If te tamaiti or rangatahi chooses not to engage in the process, the assessment can go ahead based on information given by the social worker, whānau or family and caregiver.
+In this case, we talk with te tamaiti or rangatahi and ask for their views and any information we can convey to the NASC assessor or EGL connector on their behalf.

-The range of supports available includes personal care, respite care, carer support, behaviour support and child development services, equipment and building modifications.
+The range of supports available includes personal care, respite care, carer support, family-funded support, behaviour support and child development services, equipment and building modifications.
 Other options are:

 • individualised funding packages so whānau, family or caregivers can purchase disability support services directly